schitresh/system-design/design_patterns/3_behavioral/1_chain_of_responsibility.md

 - Each linked handler has a field for storing a reference to the next handler in the chain
 - The request travels along the chain until all handlers process it
 - A handler can decide not to pass the request further down and effectively stop further processing
-- Or a handler can decide to process the request itself without passing down

 ## Example
 ```rb